edannenberg/kubler/README.md

 Kubler needs a `working-dir` to operate from, much like `git` needs to be called from inside a git repo for most of its functionality.
 You may also call Kubler from any sub directory and it will detect the proper path.
-The Kubler git repo comes with an example image stack, let's get build something!
+The Kubler git repo comes with an example image stack, let's build a provided `glibc` image:

     $ cd kubler/
     $ ./kubler.sh build kubler/glibc